QueryChat

 app Quickly chat with a dataset.

-cleanup Clean up resources associated with the data source.
+cleanup Clean up resources associated with all data sources.

 client Create a chat client with registered tools.